AVALDSNES NORWAY: DISCOVERING THE REAL VIKING KINGS

-The drive towards Avaldsnes Norway took us past emerald-green pine trees intermingled with alluring glimpses of glass-topped lakes.
-It seemed no wonder the Viking Kings had claimed this as their home… but the real power lay just beyond our view.
+The drive towards Avaldsnes, Norway took us past emerald-green pine trees intermingled with alluring glimpses of glass-topped lakes.
+It seemed no wonder the Viking Kings had claimed the island of Karmøy as their home…

 It appears we were not the only ones eager to learn more about the beguiling Vikings and their intriguing lifestyle.
 In an interview with Vikings creator, Michael Hirst, the BBC History Magazine reported that when he had visited the Oslo Viking Ship Museum, the curator had informed him that admissions had doubled since the Vikings show had begun.

 So, let us walk in the footsteps of the Viking Kings themselves.
-Let’s immerse ourselves in the real history, culture and lifestyles of the Vikings here at Avaldsnes.
+Let’s immerse ourselves in the real history, culture and lifestyles of the Vikings here at Avaldsnes, Western Norway.

 Bukkoy Island, Avaldsnes Norway